A Look Back: "Our Block" - South Bronx

 In June, Bronx Borough President Vanessa Gibson and other community members held a ceremony co-naming Lyman Place -"Hetty Fox Lane."

-You can watch "A Look Back: 'Our Block' - South Bronx" on CBS News New York Thursday night at 7 p.m.
+You can watch "A Look Back: 'Our Block' - South Bronx" in the video player above.

 for more features.